-Northern Tier requires every crew to have at least one adult currently certified in Wilderness First Aid (16-hour minimum course length) and CPR (WOW Crews may substitute Standard First Aid for WFA).
-For more information on how to become certified and find recognized courses, visit the BSA’s Health and Safety page regarding WFA here.
+Northern Tier requires every crew to have at least one adult currently certified in Wilderness First Aid (16-hour minimum course length) and CPR.
+For more information, see our WFA resources document here.
 Additionally, Northern Tier offers WFA, WFR and CPR courses through recognized providers occasionally.
 Be sure to check out our Training Center page regularly for information on those offerings.

-No. Scouts BSA program integrity required single gender units.
-Scouts BSA male troops and Scouts BSA female troops cannot combine Scouts and adult leadership into a single troop or National High Adventure Base “crew”.
+No. Scouting America program integrity required single gender units.
+Scouting America male troops and Scouting America female troops cannot combine Scouts and adult leadership into a single troop or National High Adventure Base “crew”.
 They must register separately and provide separate two deep leadership as required by Scouting’s Barriers to Abuse.
 Linked Troops can attend together if the crew size allows, each troop must provide it’s own leadership, meaning a minimum of 4 adults would be required.

 Yes.
 Venturing is a co-ed program.